Location matters in Norwegian Cruise Line’s search for an agency to handle creative and media duties on its advertising account.

 “Proven ability to work with a client’s existing partners is critical,” the RFP notes.

 GSD&M has handled the business since 2005.
-Its most recent campaign, for the launch of Norwegian’s Epic line of cruise ships last year, consisted of print and Web ads and outdoor events.
-The work continued to tout Norwegian’s concept of “freestyle cruising,” which encourages passengers to relax and customize their experiences on board.
+Its most recent campaign, for the launch of NCL’s Epic line of cruise ships last year, consisted of print and Web ads and outdoor events.
+The work continued to tout the client’s concept of “freestyle cruising,” which encourages passengers to relax and customize their experiences on board.

-The review comes as Norwegian, which has been in business since 1966, prepares for an initial public offering later this year.
+The review comes as NCL, in business since 1966, prepares for an initial public offering later this year.
 The company, now owned by Apollo Management, TPG Capital and Genting Hong Kong, also has ordered new ships that will increase its capacity by 30 percent in the next three years, according to the RFP.

 Pile + Co. in Boston is managing the review.
 Agency replies to the RFP are due Tuesday, and based on submissions, the client will select a handful of finalists early next month.
 Final presentations are slated for March 8-9, according to a schedule in the RFP.

-Among the key decision-makers in the review is Maria Miller, svp of marketing.
-Miller joined Norwegian in June 2009.
-Before that, she was chief marketing officer at the Dave & Buster’s restaurant chain in Dallas.
+Maria Miller, svp of marketing, is among the key decision-makers in the review.
+Miller joined NCL in June 2009.
+Before that, she was CMO at the Dave & Buster’s restaurant chain in Dallas.
 Earlier in her career, she held marketing positions at Avis and American Express.